0xpapercut/substreams-solana-structured-instructions/README.md

 }
 ```

-The important part here is that you can quickly query the programs that were directly invoked by another without jumping through hoops.
+so that you can quickly query the programs that were directly invoked by another without jumping through hoops.
 See an example with [raydium-substream](https://github.com/0xpapercut/raydium-substream).